runtimeverification/wasm-semantics/wasm.md

 First, functions, tables, memories and globals get *allocated*.
 Then, tables, memories and globals get *instantiated* with elements, data and initialization vectors.
 However, since (currently) globals can only make use of imported globals to be instantiated, we can initialize at allocation time.
-Finally, the start function is evoked.
+Finally, the start function is invoked.
-Exports may appear anywhere in a function, but can only be performed after what they refer to is allocated.
+Exports may appear anywhere in a module, but can only be performed after what they refer to has been allocated.
-Inlined imports and exports are safe to extract as they appear.
+Exports that are inlined in a definition, e.g., `func (export "foo") ...`, are safe to extract as they appear.
-Imports must appear first in a module due to validation.
+Imports must appear before any allocations in a module, due to validation.
-Exports only depend on what they are exporting having been allocated, so can appear right after allocation.

 `structureModule` takes a list of definitions and returns a map with different groups of definitions, preserving the order within each group.
 The groups are chosen to represent different stages of allocation and instantiation.